epvpsyc/SycBox/README.md

 * Highlight Rows in which you have been mentioned (@Username)
 * Desktop Notification for Mentions (needs to be activated in SycBox Settings)
 * automatically parse youtube videos titles and mask the url accordingly
+* ^ do the same with elitepvpers urls

 ## HowTo Install